 Note that the third-year talk must be completed before the advancement to candidacy.

-The slide deck you will use for your third-year talk must be officially submitted (via email) to the Department Office no later than five days before the exam is scheduled.
+The slide deck you will use for your third-year talk must be officially submitted (via email) to the Department Office no later than two days before the event is scheduled to take place.

 What the UCI Catalogue has to say